3. Reference design for backup services

 All the components will be deployed in VMs running on top of a hypervisor in order to leverage the quick deployment times of new VMs starting from templates and to protect components that cannot be executed in multiple instances, like the Veeam Backup & Replication server.
 Because of this, sizing rules will be based on vCPUs (virtual CPUs) rather than sockets and cores.
 Additionally, the size adjustments of virtual disks will be easier than in a physical server, like when it will be needed to increase the WAN accelerator cache size for example.

-The only exception is backup repositories: For better performance, service providers should use physical backup repositories.
+The only exception is backup repositories: For better performance and security, service providers should use physical backup repositories.

 Table of contents